Oceanside California - Community Profile

 Oceanside is about 1.5 to 2 hours south of Los Angeles, depending on traffic, and about 45 minutes (around 40 miles) north of downtown San Diego.
-With somewhere around 170,000 residents, it is one of the largest San Diego County communities - the 3rd I think - covering an area of about 41 square miles.
+With almost 176,000 residents, per the 2019 census, it is one of the largest San Diego County communities - the 3rd I think - covering an area of about 41 square miles.

-There are 6 miles of beaches, which adds to Oceanside's appeal as a vacation spot and a vibrant, and growing, downtown commercial area as well as other good sized commercial, retail and industrial pockets mixed in with the diverse residential communities as far inland approximately 12 miles.
+There are 6 miles of beaches, which adds to Oceanside's appeal as a vacation spot, and a vibrant, and growing, downtown commercial area as well as other good sized commercial, retail and industrial pockets mixed in with the diverse residential neighborhoods as far inland for approximately 12 miles.

 The major thoroughfares include the 5 freeway, that cuts through all the North County coastal communities, the historic Route 101 (known as the coast highway in Oceanside), Oceanside Boulevard and Mission Road (which run east and west) and the 76 and 78 freeways (76 is to the north, running east to Bonsall and Fallbrook).